brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ![Webhook](img/findEmployee3.jpg "Webhook")

 After saving the findEmployeeWebhook the function editor is now present.
-Cut and paste the code below.
+Cut and paste the code below and click "Save."

 ```
 // This function is the webhook's request handler.